TCCL/router/README.md

 #### Base path

 The `route` method also takes a final parameter indicating the base path for all requests.
 This is useful for when an application is running under a sub-directory of the document root.
-The router will automatically fixup the request URI when matching against the routing table.
+The router will automatically convert the request URI relative to the configured base path when matching against the routing table.

-> You can also set the base path using the projected method `setBasePath` if you are subclassing `TCCL\Router\Router`.
+> You can also set the base path using the protected method `setBasePath` if you are subclassing `TCCL\Router\Router`.

-Pro Tip: To allow your application to work arbitrarily under any sub-directory of the document root, calculate the base path using the file name of entry point script and the `DOCUMENT_ROOT` server variable.
+Pro Tip: To allow your application to work arbitrarily under any sub-directory of the document root, calculate the base path using the path of the directory containing the entry point script and the value of the `DOCUMENT_ROOT` server variable.

 ~~~php
 // Given __FILE__:"/path/to/www/app/index.php"